hantao-zhou/AI-wiki/README.md

 # Introduction

-This is a repo for knowledges related to AI
+This is a repo for knowledges related to AI.

+The markdown formatting is not strict, it follows the utility of Obsidian

 ##